 People who want to take every word of the Bible literally probably will not like this.
 Along with a strictly historical perspective, it also points out inconsistencies in the Gospels themselves.
 From Jesus to Christ also talks about the contradictions with how people have used Jesus’ actions and words to validate diametrically opposed behaviors.
 Profound piety, missionary zeal, serving love, and fanatical violence have all been based on what people know of Jesus.

-Some of the development of the Bible and the stories contained in it is talked about as well.
+Some of the development of the Bible and the stories contained in it are talked about as well.
 The New Testament was written well after the time of Jesus, based on the stories handed down.
 The authors of the Gospels obviously copied from each other as some of the texts are copied word-for-word.
 The book of Revelation, upon which all too much of current popular belief seems to be based, is talked about as the most puzzling book in the Bible.
 It’s stated here that John was talking about the end of the Roman Empire, not the end of the world as we know it.
 That’s an interesting fact if so many have misinterpreted it so much.
 The history of the Dead Sea scrolls is also talked about, as part of the remnants of the Essene sect of the Jewish religion.

 From Jesus to Christ debunks some of the myths around Jesus, such as where it’s traditionally believed certain events happened.
 There’s some debate over whether Jesus could have actually been alive during the time of King Herod, and there’s no historical record anywhere of Herod’s slaughtering of the innocents in fear of “King” Jesus.

 There are some historical recreations of events depicted in the Gospels.
 However, my favorite scenes were just looking at the ruins and various parts of the Holy Land and other historical settings.
-These are places I’ve never been and likely never will visit, so seeing them especially with the perspective of the role they placed in the development of the Christian faith really gave me a sense of the history.
+These are places I’ve never been and likely never will visit, so seeing them, especially with the perspective of the role they placed in the development of the Christian faith really gave me a sense of the history.

 As for accuracy, I would guess that depends on which branch of Christianity you subscribe to.
 The more open the mind about the origins of the faith, and the possibility that the Bible isn’t meant to be taken literally, the more the viewer will get out of it.
 Within the last year, I had participated in a Bible Study about Saul (Paul) who was converted by a vision from God on the road to Damascus.
 Although what I studied was more in-depth, what I saw in From Jesus to Christ matched what we learned in that class.